 The AHCA now goes to the Senate for its consideration and likely modification in the coming weeks.
 Based on the next steps in the process, it may take well into the summer months before a final piece of legislation could be signed into law by President Trump.

 The House bill seeks to repeal key provisions of the Affordable Care Act (ACA) and enact alternative health care policies that in general would:

 - Redesign advanceable, refundable tax credits for individuals who do not have access to employer-sponsored coverage

-- Restructure and cap federal Medicaid funding to the states;
+- Restructure and cap federal Medicaid financing to the states

-- Repeal most taxes and fees enacted under the Affordable Care Act (ACA);
+- Repeal most taxes and fees enacted under the ACA; and

 - Provide $138 billion over 10 years in federal funding for state programs intended to help stabilize and reduce health insurance premiums in the non-group market.